C4mdax/Machine_Learning/Roadmap/ROADMAP.md

   Matplotlib is a plotting library for creating static, interactive, and animated visualizations in Python.
 It provides tools to generate line plots, histograms, bar charts, and more.
 </details>

-# P5: Machine Learning Concepts and Algorithms
+# Phase 5: Machine Learning Concepts and Algorithms
 <details>
   <summary>Fundamentals</summary>